WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing

 \subsection{Comparison with State-of-the-art}

-Next, we compare \wisleeps to three other techniques: a rule-based heuristic and two state-of-the-art Bayesian methods.
+\transhealth{Next, we conduct an in-depth analysis by comparing \wisleeps with prior learning techniques of predicting sleep}: a rule-based heuristic and two state-of-the-art Bayesian methods.
 Our rule-based heuristic first determines a user's residential dorm.
-It classifies the time (slot) spent in their dorm as active or inactive by checking if the observed WiFi rate $>$ 2 ( 2 is chosen to ignore the periodic pings).
+It classifies the time (slot) spent in their dorm as active or inactive by checking if the observed WiFi rate $>$ 2 (2 is chosen to ignore the periodic pings).
 Accordingly, the longest inactivity interval is decided as the user's sleeping period.
-Our first state-of-the-art Bayesian approach uses Normal priors based on a technique proposed by El-Khadiri \etals \cite{el2018sleep}.
-The second utilizes hierarchical priors based on a technique by Cuttone \etals \cite{cuttone2017sensiblesleep}.
-Table \ref{tab:metricAll} compares the efficacy of the four methods.
-Overall, \wisleeps achieves the highest average accuracy of 79.5\%, which is marginally better than the Normal (77.6\% accuracy) and Hierarchical (78.9\% accuracy) methods; all three Bayesian methods outperform the rule-based heuristic (68.8\% accuracy).
+The second is a Bayesian approach using Normal priors, as proposed by El-Khadiri \etals \cite{el2018sleep}.
+The third is also a Bayesian approach using hierarchical priors, as proposed by Cuttone \etals \cite{cuttone2017sensiblesleep}.

-The box plots in Figure \ref{fig:compareStats} show plots of time differences between predicted sleep and wake-up times, compare the predicted sleep duration with ground truth values.
-Our results indicate that \wisleeps and the Hierarchical method tend to perform better in predicting sleep time (average time difference of \wisleep: 102 minutes, Normal: 146 minutes, Hierarchical: 94 minutes), while \wisleeps and the Normal method perform better in predicting wake-up times (average time difference of \wisleep: 32 minutes, Normal: 36.5 minutes, Hierarchical: 62.5 minutes).
-The rule-based heuristic is less robust to noisy data and yields the highest errors.
-This result shows an ensemble model's ability to match the performance of a better Bayesian model depending on its scenario.
+\transhealth{Table \ref{tab:summaryEstimationError} summarizes the descriptive statistics predicting sleep and wake-up times across all methods compared with Fitbit ground truth.
+Overall, \wisleeps yields an average error of 77 minutes in sleep time and 55 minutes in wake-up time (\wisleep: 88.50\%, Normal: 83.90\%, Hierarchical: 85.20\%, Rule-based: 72.10\%).
+The data distribution reveals that a small number of outlier days contribute to a large fraction of the inaccuracies.
+We calculated the upper inner fence (UIF), the third quartile plus 1.5*IQR, and the upper outer fence (UOF), the third quartile plus 3*IQR, as thresholds for exclusion.
+Removing outliers resulted in excluding 66 days of prediction among 18 participants, including the examples we discussed in Figures \ref{fig:userWifi} (b) and \ref{fig:homewifi} (b).}

-To illustrate the benefits of an ensemble approach, let us consider user $P15$, who demonstrates changing sleeping patterns (refer Figure \ref{fig:ideal_p15}) with significant day-to-day variations in the ground truth data provided. \wisleeps yields a higher accuracy of 84.8\% over the other two Bayesian methods (Normal: 74.9\%, Hierarchical: 78.5\%) because our ensemble method is already designed to handle these exceptions.
+\transhealth{Table \ref{tab:metricAll} summarizes our model performance of all techniques compared with Fitbit ground truth. \wisleeps significantly outperforms the rule-based technique by over 16\% accuracy at $p<.001$.
+While accuracy improvement is within 3-4\% compared with other Bayesian techniques, \wisleeps effectively reduces sleep time error within 60 minutes and wake-up time error within 39 minutes.
+The differences in errors are significantly lesser ($p<.01$) than Normal and Hierarchical Bayesian.
+Given that our dataset consists of more irregular sleepers than regulars (see Table \ref{tab:userSummary}), the uniform priors, along with location information our ensemble technique employs, will be able to capture different sleeping habits giving weights to appropriate priors.}